-The mimetic peptide Ac2-26 of ANXA1 alleviates disorder of fasting glucose and lipid metabolism, improves renal function and ameliorates pathological changes in mouse kidnevs.
-Furthermore, it reduces expressions of NF-kB p65, p38MAPK protein and mRNA in diabetic mouse.
-Thus, Ac2-26 may inhibit p38MAPK protein pathway that leads to renal inflammation in diabetic mice, thereby playing a protective Therefore, Ac2-26 may be a new role. therapeutic target for diabetic renal injury.
-Nevertheless, some limitations are also evident in this study.
-The sample size of the study is small and should be expanded in a further study.
-Cell assays should also be carried out to further validate the inconsistent characteristics of the pathway.
-The cell signaling pathway is intricate, and the mechanism by which Ac2-26 regulates the p38MAPK/NF-ĸB-p65 pathway needs additional investigation.
+The mimetic peptide Ac2-26 of ANXA1 alleviates disorders of fasting glucose and lipid metabolism. improves renal function, ameliorates pathological changes of the kidneys, and reduces NF-κB p65, p38MAPK protein and mRNA expression in the diabetic mice model.
+Furthermore, Ac2-26 also inhibits the p38MAPK protein pathway that leads to renal inflammation in diabetic mice, playing a protective role.
+While Ac2-26 may be a new therapeutic target for diabetic renal injury, the mechanism bv which it regulates the p38MAPK/NF-kB-p65 pathway needs further study.